aszilagyi/tabnetviz/docs/userguide.md

 It is recommended that you explicity list the quantities you want to be calculated rather than specifying `all` because calculating all quantities may take a long time for large networks.

+Using the `nodetableout` and `edgetableout` keywords using command line options or under the `/outputfiles` section in the configuration file, the modified node and edge tables can be written into new files.
+These will contain the parameters calculated by the network analysis and can be used in other programs or analyses.

 ### DEFINING NODE GROUPS AND EDGE GROUPS